-For the calculation of the Diploma's Grade, only a single grade is taken into account for the French Language courses.
-This grade is equal to the average of the grades obtained in the examinations of the various courses of French language, which students have successfully attended (the number of these courses depends on the level at which they were initially placed, after the qualifying examinations).
-A student is considered to have successfully attended the French Language courses, only after having succeeded in the examinations of the French Language 4 course (321-0852).
+For the calculation of the Diploma's Grade, only a single grade is taken into account for the Foreign Language course.
+This grade is equal to the average of the grades obtained in the examinations of the various courses of Foreign language, which students have successfully attended (the number of these courses depends on the level at which they were initially placed, after the qualifying examinations).
+A student is considered to have successfully attended the Foreign Language course, only after having succeeded in the examinations of the Foreign Language 4 course (321-0853).

-If a student has been successfully examined in more courses than those required for graduation, they can choose not to take into account the grades of some courses for the calculation of the Diploma's Grade, provided that requirements 1-5 above are still met.
+If a student has been successfully examined in more courses than those required for graduation, they can choose not to take into account the grades of some courses for the calculation of the Diploma's Grade, provided that requirements 1-3 above are still met.

 It should be mentioned again that Free Courses (F) are not taken into consideration for obtaining the Diploma or for the calculation of the Diploma's grade.
-The only exceptions to that rule (only for the calculation of the Diploma's grade) are the free courses of French Language.
+The only exceptions to that rule (only for the calculation of the Diploma's grade) are the free courses of Foreign Language.